Mstyslav Chernov: Career with Associated Press

+Career in documentary filmmaking

+In 2024, Chernov became a member of the jury for the ImpACT Award at the 81st Venice International Film Festival.
+Chernov chaired the jury for the Golden Eye (L'Œil d'or) Award for Best Documentary at the 2026 Cannes Film Festival.

 20 Days in Mariupol

-From footage Chernov collected in Mariupol, together with the team of Frontline (PBS channel) he made the documentary 20 Days in Mariupol.
+In Mariupol Chernov collected footage with field producer Vasilisa Stepanenko and cameraman Evgeniy Maloletka.
+After escaping the siege together with the team of Frontline (PBS channel) he made the documentary 20 Days in Mariupol.
 The film was included in the competition of Sundance Film Festival in the World Cinema Documentary Competition category.
 The film's world premiere took place at the festival in January 2023.
 The film won the Audience Award in World Cinema Documentary category.
 On review aggregator website Rotten Tomatoes the film has an approval rating of 100%.

 In 2023, 20 Days in Mariupol received the Cinema for Peace award as the best documentary of the year, and the Standing Up award at Cleveland International Film Festival.
 The Ukrainian premiere took place at the Docudays UA festival and the film took the main award.
 At the New Zealand documentary film festival Doc Edge, 20 Days in Mariupol was awarded in two nominations: Best Director (Mstyslav Chernov) and Best Editing (Michelle Mizner).
 Later, the film received The Tim Hetherington Award at Sheffield DocFest.

 The film was released in selected theaters in the US on July 14, 2023 and is scheduled for a Ukraine public release from August 31.
 Pre-premiere screenings took place in Kyiv (Bouquet Kyiv Stage 2023 festival) and Lviv (NGO "Lviv Media Forum").
 On the first weekend of September 2023, the film collected more than 530 thousand hryvnias at the Ukrainian box office, becoming the highest-grossing Ukrainian documentary in history.

 The Ukrainian Oscar Committee nominated "20 Days in Mariupol" from Ukraine for the 96th Academy Awards in the category "Best International Feature Film".
 Film won BAFTA Film Awards in "Best Documentary' category and was nominated in "Film not in the English language" category Film was included in long-lists of Academy Awards and later won the Best Documentary Feature Film category.